nickreich/methods2/schedule.md

 _Homework_
 * Problem Set 1: Due __Tuesday, 2/25/2014__ (by the beginning of class)
+* Add a fitted MLR to your dataset write-up.
+State the model, in equation form.
+Describe it in words.
+Interpret your fitted coefficients.

 <a name="c8"/>
 #### Class 8 (Feb 13):